 Kristin Bratland is the school nurse.
 She is employed by the Gjøvik School Health Services Department and serves GIS twice a week (Wednesday/Friday).
-Her roles include managing the Norwegian vaccination schemefor schools, and talking to students about development matters when they reach grade 8.
+Her roles include managing the Norwegian vaccination scheme for schools, and talking to students about development matters when they reach grade 8.
 She has responsibility for health-related issues, hygiene and social wellbeing.
 Sometimes parents ask her to talk to their child as a part of the Norwegian system.
 She is not allowed to share confidential information, but will inform the school on decisions made by her leader.

-Ms. Kristin Bratland is located in the counsellor's office, between the staffroom and Grade 8 classroom.
+Ms. Kristin Bratland is located in the counsellor's office, opposite the library.